Start9Labs/documentation/site/source/user-manual/service-guides/lightning/lightning-integrations.rst

    .. figure:: /_static/images/services/lnbits/rename-default-wallet.png
       :width: 60%
       :alt: rename-default-wallet

+   .. note:: I have called the wallet "android-zeus-wallet" but it is fine to use other wallets to as we'll show further on in this guide.

 #.
 Now it's time to add the LndHub extension which we will allow us to connect lightning apps to LNbits.
 Click **Manage Extensions**: